A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-The Links Manager lets you easily add external links to your WordPress sidebar area (e.g. a “Top 3 Resources” section) using widgets.
+The Links feature lets you easily add links to a widgetized theme.

-(Post version 3.5 – no WordPress Links feature)
+(Post v3.5 – no WordPress Links Manager feature)

-If you have used an earlier version of WordPress than 3.5 and updated your installation, then the Link Manager would be removed, unless you have previously used it.
-If you’ve never used the Links feature, however, or if your WordPress installation is new, then this function will become invisible – you will not see it on the dashboard menu.
+If you’ve had an earlier version than v 3.5 installed and upgraded your installation, the Links Manager would be removed, unless you have previously used it.
+If you’ve never used the Link Manager feature, however, or if your installation of WordPress is new, then this function will become invisible – it will not be displayed on your dashboard menu.

 How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.